 When Do Military Members and Retirees Get Paid?

-Military members are generally paid on the 1st and the 15th of each month, unless that day falls on a weekend or holiday, in which case you would receive your paycheck on the preceding business day.
+Military members are generally paid on the first and the 15th of each month, unless that day falls on a weekend or holiday, in which case you would receive your paycheck on the preceding business day.
 Here are the military pay dates for the current year.

 Military retirees are generally paid on the first day of the month, unless that day falls on a weekend or holiday.
 If that is the case, they are paid on the following business day.
 Here is the current year’s military retiree pay schedule.

-Some Military-Friendly Banks Pay Military Members, Retirees, and VA Benefits Recipients Early
+Some Military-Friendly Banks Pay Military Members, Retirees and VA Benefits Recipients Early